OziomaEunice/FuelDeliveryApp-/README.md

 # FuelDeliveryApp-

-This is an app I made during for my coursework in Mobile App Development module at uni.
+This is an app I made for my coursework in Mobile App Development module at uni.
 This is the first app I created.